Wigwag (railroad): In modern United States

 The wigwags at the crossing that mark the location of the western terminus of the BNSF Railway (successor to the Santa Fe) on West Richmond Avenue in Point Richmond, CA became pawns in a fight over local control in 2001 when BNSF said it was going to remove them once they installed more modern devices, after the state's transportation authority pressured it to upgrade the crossing.
 Nevertheless, in July 2019 the two upper wig wags were put operative again after the Richmond community raised funds ($2,000) to restore the devices, which had been out of use for 18 years.
 The two upper-quadrant wigwags are the last of their kind paired together in active use.
 Both wigwags remain as non-operative decorations at the crossing, coexisting with the modern gates, red lights and bells.
 In the interest of safety, information signs were posted at the wigwags stating that the wigwags are non-operational.
 The ability to be activated by trains was retained, but only for special events.

 On the episode of American Restoration aired on April 16, 2013, a pair of WRRS Autoflag #5 wigwag signals were restored for the Nevada Northern Railway Museum in Ely, Nevada.

-International Wigwags
+Wigwags outside of the United States

+While Wigwags are usually associated with being used exclusively in the United States, there are some wigwag crossings used elsewhere.
+The most infamous of these are the Tilbury wigwags in Ontario, Canada, but some had also been used in other countries such as Australia and Norway.

+The Americas

-In Canada, US&S and WRRS wigwags were used by the CPR on its Canadian lines.
-There were two wig-wags in service in Canada, located on the CN CASO sub near Tilbury, Ontario.
-Both were WRRS Autoflag #5s with disappearing banners.
-Disappearing banners were the only style of wigwag approved for use in Canada.
-They were slated to be removed in early 2009, although they were still in place as of November 2009.
-In 2011, the CASO sub was abandoned and the wigwags were removed.
+In Canada, US&S and WRRS wigwags were used by the Canadian Pacific Railway on its Canadian lines.
+Among these were two wig-wags located on the Canadian National Railway CASO subdivision near Tilbury, Ontario.
+Four Wigwags were also used in a crossing nearby Niagara Falls and two were installed in Tower Road near Yarmouth, St. Thomas.
+All were WRRS Autoflag #5s with disappearing banners, as disappearing banners were the only style of wigwag approved for use in Canada.

-In Australia, a wigwag is left preserved along the abandoned Victor Harbor railway line in Mount Barker, South Australia.
+There are at least 5 wigwags left in Chile; one in Padre Hurtado, one outside San Felipe, and three in Llaillay.
+Unknown if they are in use.